B-Hartley/drinkaware/TROUBLESHOOTING.md

      date: "2025-04-18"
    ```
 3. If problems persist, check the logs for detailed error information

-### Custom Drink IDs Not Working

-**Problem:** When trying to use a custom drink ID, it doesn't work or gives errors.

-**Solution:**
-1. Verify you're using the correct UUID format for the drink ID
-2. Check if the custom drink exists in your Drinkaware account
-3. Try viewing the "Drinks Today" sensor attributes to see available custom drinks
-4. If using the dropdown, make sure you're replacing "custom" with your actual drink ID
-5. For custom drinks with custom ABV, try logging it through the Drinkaware app first

 ### Unknown Measure ID or Incompatible Measure